kloimhardt/site/mysite/log.md

 The division by 220 means that the ground floor starts counting at zero and is at 220 Hertz.

-# 3
-You can see this again in the graph for the formla.
 The graph crosses the x-axis, our ground floor, at 220 and gets flatter and flatter out to the right so that it reaches double the frequency every 7th step.

 # 4
 You can also easily type this formula into Python.
 It will understand it when you use the SymPy package.
 Essentialy SymPy means that you can print nice formulas that contain the symbol x.

 # 5a
+## 1
+There is of course not only this one Log that intersects at 220 and doubles at every seventh step.

+## 2
-There is of course not only one Log, there are many of them with different step sizes and intersections.
-I can draw some of them.
+There are many of them with different step sizes and intersections.
+As a demonstration, I draw some of those other variants.

 # 5b
-In order do be able to draw them, a general formula is needed
+In order do be able to draw them, a general formula is needed.
+It contains two parameters called intersect and steps.

 # 5c
 But not only that, we also need to define a function, called log2a